Plant-made Pharmaceuticals and Technical Proteins

 - Glycosylation of plant produced proteins

-The whole is rounded off by chapters on the demands and expectations made on molecular farming by pharmaceutical corporations and the choice of crop species in improving recombinant protein levels.
+Also contains chapters on the demands and expectations made on molecular farming by pharmaceutical corporations and the choice of crop species in improving recombinant protein levels.

 Contents